Jamie12341324/monster-records/README.md

 ![](assets/images/images-for-readme/error14.PNG)
 ---
 # problem 15
-I changed my button so that the button tag was inside an a tag instead of it being the other way around this solved the issue of th whole button going white when you hovered over the very edge (when you hover over the text the text goes black so you can still see it) thi might be because I had some styles for the a and button tag that were pretty much the same and the bootstrap was overwriting the button tag class but not the a tag so things only chnaged while you hover over the a tag which just has text
+I changed my button so that the button tag was inside an <a> (anchor tag) tag instead of it being the other way around.
+This solved the issue of the whole button going white when you hovered over the very edge (when you hover over the text the text goes black so you can still see it) this might be because I had some styles for the <a> (anchor tag) and button tag that were pretty much the same and the bootstrap was overwriting the button tag class but not the <a> (anchor tag) tag so things only changed while you hover over the <a> (anchor tag) tag which just has text.
 ![a and button tags in the right order](assets/images/images-for-readme/error15.PNG)
 ---
 # html validator